Bottle banks and recycling points

-Around half of your waste should be eligible to go in your silver recycling bin at home.
+Around half of the waste you produce at home should be able to go into your silver bin for recycling waste.

-Some items which can’t be placed in your bin, like glass, can be taken to various bottle banks and recycling points around the district, placed in publicly accessible places such as pub and supermarket car parks.
+Some items that can’t be placed in your bin, like glass, can be taken to bottle banks and recycling points around the District.

-You can also take clothing and other recyclable materials to some of these sites such as Tetra Pak cartons.
+You can also take clothing and other recyclable materials, such as Tetra Pak cartons, to some of these sites.

-We are not currently considering the introduction of a kerbside glass recycling service for two main reasons.
+We’re not currently considering the introduction of a kerbside glass recycling service because: